A free and fair society where we nurture people and planet.

 How can I trust what I read in The Canary?

-Media Bias / Fact Check has reviewed our website.
+Media Bias / Fact Check has also reviewed our website.
 It states that, “we rate The Canary Left biased based on story selection that typically favors the left and High for factual reporting due to proper sourcing and a clean fact check record.”

-As well as our Editor-in-Chief and Editors, Ed Sykes, our Sub Editor, maintains our high editorial standards with the help of four Copy Editors.
+As well as our Editor-in-Chief and Editors, Ed Sykes, our Sub Editor, maintains our high editorial standards with the help of three Copy Editors.
 Each article goes through a rigorous five gate process to check for accuracy.